Integrable crosscap states in $\mathfrak{gl}(N)$ spin chains: On-shell limit

 Using the identity

 we can obtain that

 Using the Bethe Ansatz equations, the on-shell formulas (\ref{eq:nromovTw2}), (\ref{eq:normovTw}) and (\ref{eq:normovUTw}) can be written in the following universal form

 We just derived the overlap formulas which can be applied for a wide class of integrable crosscap states of the $\mathfrak{gl}(N)$ symmetric spin chains.
-For the AdS/CFT point of view it can be applied for the crosscap states (\ref{eq:so3so3}) (chiral pair structure) and (\ref{eq:so2so4}) (achiral pair structure) in the $\mathcal{N}=4$ SYM and for the crosscap state (\ref{eq:gl2gl2}) (achiral pair structure) in the ABJM.
+For the AdS/CFT point of view it can be applied for the crosscap states (\ref{eq:so3so3}) (chiral pair structure) and (\ref{eq:so2so4}) (achiral pair structure) in the $\mathcal{N}=4$ SYM.
+In the ABJM the formula (\ref{eq:final}) can be applied for the crosscap states (\ref{eq:so4}) (chiral pair structure) and for the crosscap state (\ref{eq:gl2gl2}) (achiral pair structure).